 NextAdvisor.com's male editor has little to say about eHarmony.com, since his application was rejected.
-The site's female editor feels the long and repetitive questionnaire is worth doing but describes some of her matches as "fluffy."
-The review admits that eHarmony.com is only for those who are patient and want a serious relationship.
+The site's female editor says the long and repetitive questionnaire is worth doing but describes some of her matches as "fluffy."
+The review says eHarmony.com is only for those who are patient and want a serious relationship.

-Review: EHarmony Review: Online Dating, Editors of NextAdvisor.com
+Review: EHarmony Review: Online Dating, Editors of NextAdvisor.com, Not dated

 PC World's editors admit eHarmony.com is for those "who are looking for a serious relationship.
 Seriously."
 For anyone less serious, they recommend the free OkCupid.com.
-Both Purewal and Wawro complain about the exceptionally long questionnaire; Wawro grumbles that it makes you feel like a statistic.
+Both Sarah Jacobsson Purewal and Alex Wawro complain about the exceptionally long questionnaire; Wawro grumbles that it makes you feel like a statistic.

 Review: Online Dating for Nerds: Looking for Love in All the Wrong Postings, Sarah Jacobsson Purewal and Alex Wawro, Feb.
 10, 2011

-With only about one-quarter of reviewers at Viewpoints.com willing to recommend it, users are not very keen on eHarmony.com.
-They say the scientific method doesn't work or that matches are unsuitable for other reasons.
+Only about one-quarter of the reviewers at Viewpoints.com are willing to recommend eHarmony.com.
+They say that the scientific method doesn't work or that matches are unsuitable for other reasons.
 Users also complain that the service sends far fewer matches than they expected, which they feel is inexcusable when it charges such a high price.